sds9/mono/CONTRIBUTING.md

 ## Testing

 ### CDK Testing

 - Unit tests are located in `cdk/test/`
 - Run tests with `npm test`
-- Tests use Jest and CDK assertions
+- Tests use Vitest and CDK assertions

 ### Terraform Testing
 - Example usage is in `terraform/examples/`